kameshsampath/serverless-katacoda-scenarios/01-serving/01-prepare.md

 Check all pods are running in `knative-serving` namespace by executing the command `oc get -n knative-serving pods`{{execute T1}}

-If the install was successful you should see the following pods in `knative-serving` namespace:
+If the install was successful you should see the following pods in `knative-serving` namespace with the *Status* of `Running`:

 ```shell
 NAME                                READY   STATUS    RESTARTS   AGE